 PRESIDENT OBAMA’S STUDENT AID “BILL OF RIGHTS”

-It will make many students pleased to hear that on March 10th, 2015, President Obama announced a brand new initiative that his Administration is calling the “Student Aid Bill of Rights.”
+On March 10th, 2015, President Obama announced what he is calling the “Student Aid Bill of Rights.”

 OBAMA DEBT FORGIVENESS FOR FEDERAL STUDENT LOANS

-Under President Obama’s student loan forgiveness program, qualifying borrowers are eligible to have all of their federally-funded student loans completely erased after making 20 years’ worth of payments on the debt, no matter how much they still owe.
+Under President Obama’s student loan forgiveness program, qualifying borrowers are eligible to have all of their federally-funded student loans completely erased after making a total of 240 months of payments on the debt, no matter how much they still owe.

 Keep in mind that this objective is not completely perfect–you will still be required to pay taxes on the forgiven debt, but this will be described in further detail later on.